 If you're an athlete, the first thing you look for on the packaging is NSF Certified for Sport.
 This certification ensures that your supplement is free from banned substances.

-This supplement is also vegan and has an affordable price point.
+Thorne Cal Mag Citrate + Vitamin C is NSF certified for sport.
+Along with calcium, it also provides vitamin C and magnesium.
 It does not contain vitamin D, so make sure you are getting some vitamin D throughout the day or through a separate supplement.

 9. Best Tasting: Viactiv Calcium + Vitamin D3